-Magento Ecommerce Features
+Magento Review: The Features

-Magento has one of the most extensive features lists you will ever find in terms of ecommerce software.
+Magento has one of the most extensive feature lists you will ever find in terms of ecommerce software.
 It’s the exact reason why the rates are so high and why all the Magento customers are large corporations.

 Everything from marketing to customer segmentation is included.
 Standard features come along with the open source Magento, so you can work on search engine optimization with tools for Google sitemaps, Google Content APIs and search engine friendly URLs.

-Marketing and conversion tools include coupon codes, customer groups, product bundles and newsletter management.
+Marketing and conversion tools include coupon codes, customer groups, product bundles, and newsletter management.
 The list is truly endless when it comes to features, but here’s an overarching breakdown of the most important areas:

-- Marketing, promotions and conversions
+- Marketing, promotions, and conversions

 - Site management